-Java files handling: Best practices
+Java File Handling Part 3: Best practices

-Don’t forget to close the file stream at the end
+Don’t forget to close the file stream

 Learn how to use try-with-resources